uneksija/comea/README.md

 const number$ = next => [1, 2, 3].forEach(next)
 ```

-The next example build a timer observable and a logger observer with these concepts:
+The next example will build a timer observable and a logger observer with these concepts:
 ```js
 const timer = next => {
   let i = 0